 The most responsive “on the ball” VPN companies develop workarounds as soon as a new Netflix block comes out.
 Others, however, aren’t quite as quick on the draw.

-- They all feature configurable ports.
+- Configurable ports.
 VPN services that rely on port 1194 won’t work at all with Netflix.
 1194 is a very common VPN port– that’s why Netflix has blocked it.
-The 4 VPN services we’ve identified all use different ports to communicate or allow users to choose from a selection of different port numbers.
+With StrongVPN, you can opt to use a range of different ports to communicate with its VPN servers.

 - “Scramble” mode.
 StrongVPN has a unique feature called “Scramble” that adds an extra layer of complexity.

 - Hardly ever goes down.
-StrongVPN always reacts quickly to Netflix policy updates, which is why it’s almost always green on CheckFlix.
+StrongVPN always reacts quickly to Netflix policy updates.

 - Subscribers get free access to StrongDNS.
 If you want to spoof your location without using encryption, you can turn off StrongVPN and logon to StrongDNS.